shohamlab/usnm2p/README.md

 The raw data is typically processed in different successive steps, described below.
 1. **Stacking**: raw TIF images are assembled into stacked TIF files containing all the frames of an entire run.
 Each resulting stacked TIF file should contain a 1600x256x256 uint16 array and is named after the directory containing the corresponding individual TIF files.

 2. **Denoising**: the main aim of this step is to remove Speckle noise present in raw microscope aqcuisitions.
-To this end, we use a Kalman filter with specific parameters (TO COMPLETE).
+To this end, we use a modified implementation of the Kalman filter [2] with specific parameters (TO COMPLETE).

 3. **Functional segmentation**: the denoised TIF stacks are fed into the *suite2p* pipeline to extract cell-specific fluorescence timeseries.
 This consists of several substeps:
     - conversion from TIF to binary data